- 1:00 PM (Eastern)

 Jessica Bower, is the Reserves Services and Resource Sharing Librarian at Yale University.
 Jessica is an experienced Librarian with a demonstrated history of working in access services, resource sharing, reference, and instruction in academic libraries.
 She has also presented at national and international conferences on the topics of resource sharing, distance education and the history of the book.

-Jalesia Horton, is the Access Services Librarian at Augusta University, Reese Campus.
-In her role, she acts as the department head of Access Services and conducts instruction in information literacy.
-Her other responsibilities include serving as the librarian liaison to the STEM program, as well as Career Services.
-She is currently completing a second Masters in Pubic Administration from Georgia College and State University.
+Jalesia Horton, is the Head of Resource Sharing at Southern Methodist University.
+In her role, she acts as liaison between Interlibrary Loan and the SMU Libraries.
+She has a background loan, teaching information literacy, reference, and access services.
+She is currently completing second Masters in Public Administration from Georgia College and State University.
 Her research interests include student engagement, library advocacy and gamification.

 Individual registration rates are as follows: